Find this article useful?

 There are also some things which are thought to negatively affect your microbiome - taking antibiotics, poor diet, stress, poor sleep, and other environmental factors are believed to contribute to damaging your microbiome.
 Scientists are now linking these changes to the development of chronic diseases, other health conditions and changes in mental health.

 So far, we know from the research that the more diverse our microbiome the better for our health4.

 The role the microbiome plays is wide-reaching and essential to our survival.
 We are only just beginning to really understand the roles it plays.

 Some of its main functions include protecting us from bacteria that cause disease, regulating our immune system and breaking down our food to absorb nutrients.
 It also produces vitamins (including B12, thiamine, riboflavin and K) and has an influence over whether we are fat or thin, affects our overall health and contributes to our rate of ageing.

 An imbalance of the gut microbiota is known as dysbiosis.
-Dysbiosis may play a role in causing and/or contributing to many disease, including some beyond the digestive system4.
-These diseases and conditions include irritable bowel syndrome, inflammatory bowel disease, neonatal necrotizing enterocolitis, gastrointestinal (GI) cancers, asthma, allergy, and infectious diseases, Parkinson’s Disease, Alzheimer’s disease, cancer, obesity and diabetes4.
+Dysbiosis may play a role in causing and/or contributing to many diseases, including some beyond the digestive system5.
+These diseases and conditions include irritable bowel syndrome, inflammatory bowel disease, neonatal necrotizing enterocolitis, gastrointestinal (GI) cancers, asthma, allergy, and infectious diseases, Parkinson’s Disease, Alzheimer’s disease, cancer, obesity and diabetes5.